 Determine Any Items That Are Exceptions

 For most businesses, there will be some items that shouldn’t come with the same return policy.
 Electronics, sporting equipment, and formal apparel are a few of the most prominent types of goods that should have a more strict policy.
 These are commonly products subject to return fraud.
-And since they’re also expensive, can have a big hit on your bottom line.
+And since they’re also expensive, they can have a big hit on your bottom line.

 Look at Local, State, and Federal Laws